-Parameter Description If Ethernet ring nodes running ITU-T G.8032v1 and ITU-T G.8032v2 co-exist on an Ethernet ring, the following configurations should be made on the G.8032v2 device: All physical ring IDs must have the default value of 1.
+Parameter Description If Ethernet ring nodes running ITU-T G.8032v1 and ITU-T G.8032v2 of an Ethernet ring, the following configurations should be made on the device: All physical ring IDs must have the default value of 1.
 The major ring instance and sub-ring instance of the interconnection node must have different R-APS VLAN IDs.
 Manual switch or force switch command must not exist.
 The physical ring must have only one instance.